thacherT1D/new-angular-curriculum/Unit-2/08-services.md

 These values should **NEVER** be changed!

 ### Creating our first Service

+**Note: a factory is a type of service.
+You will commonly see factories refered to as services**

 To create a service, let's make sure we are using our new layout and have a `services.js` file.
 The syntax to create a service looks like this: